 Once you finish your first run (and any run after), you will be asked if you want to save your splits.
 If you just got your first PB, then absolutely, save those splits!

-Once you’re feeling a bit more brave, right click the timer and ‘Edit Layout’.
+Once you’re feeling a bit braver, right-click the timer and ‘Edit Layout’.
 There you will be able to make your timer truly yours.
-Unique to you and your stream, however you’d like it displayed to the world.
+Unique to you and your stream, however, you’d like it displayed to the world.
 Just be sure to save your layout when you’re done!

 LiveSplit is absolutely our favorite timer, but everything has a downside.
-LiveSplit is so loaded with customization and so good at accommodating the user that it unfortunately is a little bloated.
-It takes a few seconds to load up your splits… or even just the timer itself without splits.
-Personally, we believe the few seconds sacrificed is worth the wait.
-It’s a great program, and looks sharp!
+LiveSplit is so loaded with the customization and so good at accommodating the user that it unfortunately is a little bloated compared to other timers.
+On slower computers, it takes a few seconds to load up your splits.
+Personally, I believe the few seconds sacrificed are worth the wait, even on a very slow PC.
+It’s a great program, easy to use, and it looks sharp!

 WSplit is another great timer that runs on Windows OS.
 Most people will say it’s not as pretty as LiveSplit, but what it lacks in design, it makes up for in usability.
 It’s lightweight, loads quickly, and gets the job done.
 Some people also do prefer the default look of this software compared to the default look of other timers.

 If you plan to switch between games and categories often, or you close out of your timer more than a couple of times per speedrun session, or if you simply don’t like bulky software installed on your machine, this might be your better choice.

 Ultimately, you can still customize this timer quite a bit, it just takes a little longer to get it looking as pretty as you and your stream deserve it to look — but, it does come down to personal preference!